Cosmic acceleration from quantum Friedmann equations: Introduction

+In the case of a dust universe, the pressure term in \eqref{need} is negligible, $p/c^2 =0$, and we think of a perfect classical fluid which has very small kinetic energy compared to its rest mass.
 In the next section, we present the quantum description of gravity coupled to dust in the case of mini-superspace.
 The wave equation has the simple form of the free Schr\"odinger equation with the matter field playing the role of a clock variable.
 The quantum Friedmann equations follow from that equation by identifying the rate of change of the scale factor with the flux in the corresponding continuity equation.
 We discuss the main constraints on the dynamics in Section \ref{const}.
 The time-evolution of the scale factor is investigated in Section \ref{acceleration} for describing a scenario with cosmic acceleration.
-We give examples of wave functions for which there is a period of accelerated expansion of the universe, without introducing a cosmological constant, which fit the $\Lambda$CDM data very well.
+We give examples of wave functions for which there is a period of accelerated expansion of the universe, without introducing a cosmological constant, yielding an excellent fit to the concordance model.
 We conclude in Section \ref{conclusion}.